Looking to sell a house in California? If you need help understanding the process and legal requirements, we’ve got you covered.

 Our calculator shows you what you might earn in a home sale after deducting typical home sale costs, including realtor commission and closing costs.

 Realtor commission: While the average California rate is close to 5%, you can potentially save thousands by using an agent-matching service like Clever, or negotiating a lower rate with agents.

 Closing costs.
-California sellers pay an average of 0.8% of the home sale in closing costs, which typically includes title service and closing fees, owner’s title insurance, transfer tax and recording fees.
+California sellers pay an average of 0.8% of the home sale in closing costs, which typically include title service and closing fees, owner’s title insurance, transfer tax, and recording fees.

 It does not include other potential costs, such as home staging, relocation expenses, a buyer’s closing costs if you agree to pay them, or capital gains tax.